Intervention/docs/image/v3/getting-started/installation.md

 for libvips is available via a driver that can be installed as an [add-on package](https://github.com/Intervention/image-driver-vips).

-Based on your environmen, the appropriate driver must be configured later.
+Based on your environment, the appropriate driver must be configured later.

 ## Installation